nrfconnect/sdk-nrf/applications/matter_bridge/doc/matter_bridge_description.rst

 See :ref:`cmake_options` for instructions on how to add these options to your build.

-When building on the command line, run the following command:
+When building on the command line, start the :ref:`toolchain environment <using_toolchain_environment>` and run the following command:

 .. parsed-literal::
    :class: highlight